 - When some office areas are particularly more heavily trafficked than others.

 - There’s been a recent spike in transmission rates in your area.

 - Several employees are immune-compromised and at higher risk of illness.

 How you clean will depend on your facility’s specific layout.
 Prioritize surfaces that are touched a lot since, in general, that signifies a higher risk of contamination.

 Disinfection isn’t practical every single day, but it’s an important step to take whenever someone has tested positive for COVID or become sick in the last 24 hours.
 Only use disinfection products in accordance with their safety labels and take care not to use them on the wrong surfaces.
 EPA List maintains a list of disinfectant products known to be effective against COVID-19.

 Many disinfectant products are only meant to be used alongside personal protection equipment (PPE), like gloves or goggles.
 Pegasus’s SuperiorClean™ Program, for instance, uses only disinfectants registered with the EPA regularly clean door handles, seating areas, kitchen spaces, and other highly trafficked places in your facility.

-Commercial cleaning has always been necessary for businesses, but few ever expected it to become as important as it has in the last year.
+Commercial cleaning has always been necessary for businesses, but few ever expected it to become as vital as it has in the last year.
+Especially with the shift of some companies to hybrid workplaces, you must also consider the challenges that come along with Hybrid Workplace Cleaning.
 While it’s important at this time to understand the CDC guidelines for workplace reopening, the depth of information available can feel justifiably overwhelming.
 Pegasus offers a wide range of commercial building inspection, cleaning, disinfection, and decontamination services to help you get up and running and stay that way.
 Contact us today to start planning a cleaning framework for your facility.